opencog/opencog/examples/pln/inference-control-learning/README.md

 algorithm.
 For instance choosing an and-BIT for expansion comes down to choosing an unexplored preproof.
 Choosing the next leaf to expand from, consists of choosing a leaf such that there exists an inference rule that expands into a preproof.
-So the inference control rules can in fact be re-used, or need little modifications, for other decisional points.
+So the control rules can in fact be re-used, or need little modifications, for other decisional points.

 There is however a problem that has been completely left out.
 How to characterize the AtomSpace, i.e. the knowledge base.
 Proof structures